Last updated on November 4, 2025

 It's a similar effect to the one seen on Rest in Peace, or on the second face of disturb cards like Benevolent Geist.
 The main difference is that the effect is conveyed by a counter placed on the card, rather than being intrinsically meshed with the card as part of its rules text.

-As of right now, all seven cards that create finality counters put them on creatures.
-But as detailed in WotC's “The Lost Caverns of Ixalan Mechanics” article, finality counters work on any permanent, not just creatures.
+Many cards that create finality counters put them on creatures, but finality counters work on any permanent, not just creatures.

-Also, finality counters only exile the permanent if it would die; permanents can still move to other zones normally, like one of your creatures being bounced back to your hand.
+Also, finality counters only exile the permanent if it would die; permanents can still move to other zones normally, like if one of your creatures is returned to your hand.

 Do Finality Counters Go on the Stack?